 The next week, eliminate another bottle feeding and provide milk in a cup instead, preferably when your baby is sitting at the table in a high chair.

 Generally, the last bottle to eliminate should be the nighttime bottle.
 That bottle tends to be a part of the bedtime routine and is the one that most provides comfort to babies.
-Instead of the bottle, try offering a cup of milk with your child's evening snack and continue with the rest of your nighttime tasks, like a bath, bedtime story, or teeth brushing.
-It might help to give your child a comforting object to cuddle with, like a blanket or a favorite toy.
+Instead of the bottle, try offering a cup of milk with your child's dinner and continue with the rest of your nighttime tasks, like a bath, bedtime story, or teeth brushing.

 Here are some other tips to keep in mind: